 For me the benefits outweigh any negatives using CloudFlare might bring.

 And did I mention all of this is FREE already?
-For larger sites they do offer paid plans that offer additional functionality – but for most folks the free plan will definitely do the trick!
+For larger sites they do offer paid plans that offer additional functionality such as their Railgun service – but for most folks the free plan will definitely do the trick!

 Other Resources/Additional Reading

 I am suggesting that you read these two articles to help you make a decision as well.
 Why?
 Well I respect the sites and more importantly I want you to have a better overall opinion rather than some little blog you happened to run across while searching for information.
 Both will give you a more technical explanation and I found them interesting.

 - dzone.com – ClouFlare Review – Not Snake Oil?

 CloudFlare is a fantastic option for bloggers on a budget.
 From what I’ve researched on the web CloudFlare is considered “CDN-lite” by some folks.
 All I know is that it works!
 I might look into using a different CDN later on but for now CloudFlare is an awesome solution!
 If you want to get started using this awesome free service then click here to get started today!

 What do you think about CloudFlare though?
 Was my review accurate – or did I miss anything?
 If you need help setting it up?
 Feel free to ask any questions you might have below!